Contributing to pytest-django¶

 $ COVERAGE_PROCESS_START=`pwd`/.coveragerc COVERAGE_FILE=`pwd`/.coverage PYTHONPATH=`pwd` pytest --ds=pytest_django_test.settings_postgres

 You should repeat the above step for sqlite and mysql before the next step.

 The final step is to combine all the files created by different processes and generate the html coverage report:

 Your coverage report is now ready in the

-The pytest-django Travis page shows the latest test run.
-Travis will automatically pick up pull requests, test them and report the result directly in the pull request.
+The pytest-django Actions page shows the latest test run.
+The CI will automatically pick up pull requests, test them and report the result directly in the pull request.

 Perhaps considered “boring” by hard-core coders, documentation is sometimes even more important than code!
 This is what brings fresh blood to a project, and serves as a reference for oldtimers.
 On top of this, documentation is the one area where less technical people can help most - you just need to write a semi-decent English.
 People need to understand you.
 We don’t care about style or correctness.

 Written in English.
 We can discuss how it would bring more people to the project to have a Klingon translation or anything, but that’s a problem we will ask ourselves when we already have a good documentation in English.

 Accessible.
 You should assume the reader to be moderately familiar with Python and Django, but not anything else.
 Link to documentation of libraries you use, for example, even if they are “obvious” to you (South is the first example that comes to mind - it’s obvious to any Django programmer, but not to any newbie at all).
 A brief description of what it does is also welcome.

 Pulling of documentation is pretty fast and painless.
 Usually somebody goes over your text and merges it, since there are no “breaks” and that GitHub parses rst files automagically it’s really convenient to work with.